jaruizes/k8s-cicd-infrastructure/README.md

-# k8s-cicd-infrastructure
+# infrastructure

-Project to manage tools associated to CI/CD deployed within a K8S
+Project for resources associated to K8S cluster